Child-Development-Lab/HBCD-EEG-Utilities/docs/tutorial.md

 ## Running the script

-1. Open `HBCD-EEG-Utilities.m` and pres the green 'Run' button on the toolbar.
+1. Open `HBCD-EEG-Utilities.m` and pres the green 'Run' button on the 'Editor' toolbar.

-2. Follow the prompts to select the data filepath, EEGLAB path, desired tasks, and output location.
+2. Follow the prompts to select the file path to the ``rawdata`` and ``derivatives/made`` folders downloaded from Lasso.
+Then select the path to EEGLAB.
+Then select the tasks for which you wish to compute derivatives.

 3. Wait for the script to finish.
 This could take up to 2 hours if processing all tasks for all release subjects.